baraiksahil/baraiksahil/README.md

 ## Hi there 👋

+I’m Sahil, a student currently based in Kolkata, India.
+I like building clean, robust backend and keeping things simple.

 <!--
 **baraiksahil/baraiksahil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.